rao-kartik/pesto-assignments/Week-3/4_Voting/Readme.md

 3. Candidate can't register twice
 4. Voting can be started if there are atleast two candidates
 5. Each voter able to vote only once
+6. Voters should be able to vote for registered candidates
-6. Winner declared at the end of voting
+7. Winner declared at the end of voting